-Following a successful Zoom Transcribe-A-Thon in February arranged by Margary Rogers, RPR, CRI, an official court reporter and captioner from Washington, D.C., and Juanita Price, RPR, an official court reporter and captioner from Gainesville, Va., the National Court Reporters Foundation (NCRF) sponsored a similar hands-on event at the 2022 NCRA Conference & Expo on Thursday, July 19, in Orlando, Fla.
+Following a successful Zoom Transcribe-A-Thon in February arranged by Margary Rogers, RPR, CRI, an official court reporter and CART captioner from Washington, D.C., and Juanita Price, RPR, an official court reporter and captioner from Gainesville, Va., the National Court Reporters Foundation (NCRF) sponsored a similar hands-on event at the 2022 NCRA Conference & Expo on Thursday, July 19, in Orlando, Fla.
 Coverage of this event was featured on the local Channel 9 station broadcast that night in a video segment called “Volunteers in Orlando work to preserve the stories of newly freed enslaved people.”

 The United States government formed the Freedmen’s Bureau near the end of the American Civil War to assist newly freed slaves in 15 states and the District of Columbia.
 In the process it gathered handwritten personal information from about 4 million African Americans, including marriage and family information, military service, banking, school, hospital, and property records.
 Those handwritten documents have been scanned into a Smithsonian Transcription Center platform, which attendees accessed on their writers and laptops.
 Each completed transcribed document is searchable online by names and topics.

 Said Rogers: “These letters are basically saying, ‘I want to find my mother.
 She was sold on this trade,’ or ‘I was wronged here,’ or ‘This is my land that I was sold to.’
 These are things that are not in the history books.”

 Her motivational messages to court reporters align with the Foundation’s mission: “Promoting Our Profession” and “Serving Our Community.”